-- sufficiently complete and systematic knowledge in a study program in pharmacology; - correct use of professional terminology (including Latin), stylistically competent logically correct statement answering the questions, the ability to make reasonable conclusions; - possession of the conceptual apparatus of pharmacology, the ability to use it in everyday work; - ability to navigate the basic theories and concepts of pharmacology; - mastering the basic literature recommended curriculum for pharmacology; - active independent work on laboratory studies and seminars, periodic participation in group discussions of educational material, high level of performance and design learning tasks of training documentation.
+- sufficiently complete and systematic knowledge in a study program in pharmacology;

+- correct use of professional terminology (including Latin), stylistically competent and logically correct statement in answering the questions, the ability to make reasonable conclusions;

+- possession of the conceptual apparatus of pharmacology, the ability to use it in everyday work;

+- ability to navigate the basic theories and concepts of pharmacology;

+- mastering the basic literature recommended curriculum for pharmacology;

+- active independent work on laboratory studies and seminars, periodic participation in group discussions of educational material, high level of the performance and design of learning tasks in training documentation.

-5 points ófive:
+5 points - five:

-- sufficiently complete knowledge of a study program in pharmacology; - correct use of professional terminology (including Latin), is logically correct statement answering the questions, the ability to make reasonable conclusions; - possession of basic conceptual apparatus pharmacology, ability to decide the standard (typical) tasks within the curriculum in pharmacology; - mastering the basic literature recommended curriculum for pharmacology; - independent work on laboratory studies and seminars, participate in group discussions of educational material, an acceptable level of performance of educational tasks, the entire layout of the training documentation.
+- sufficiently complete knowledge of a study program in pharmacology;

+- correct use of professional terminology (including Latin), logically correct statement in answering the questions, the ability to make reasonable conclusions;

+- possession of basic conceptual apparatus pharmacology, ability to solve standard (typical) tasks within the curriculum in pharmacology;

+- mastering the basic literature recommended by curriculum for pharmacology;

+- independent work on laboratory studies and seminars, participate in group discussions of educational material, an acceptable level of the performance of educational tasks, the entire layout of the training documentation.

-4 points ófour:
+4 points - four:

-- sufficient knowledge of a study program in pharmacology; - correct use of professional terminology (including Latin), is logically correct statement answering the questions, the ability to draw conclusions without significant errors; - possession of basic conceptual apparatus pharmacology, ability to use it in solving standard (typical) tasks; - mastering the basic literature recommended curriculum; - work under the guidance of a teacher at the laboratory classes and seminars, an acceptable level of performance and design learning tasks of training documentation.
+- sufficient knowledge of a study program in pharmacology;

+- correct use of professional terminology (including Latin), logically correct statement in answering the questions, the ability to draw conclusions without significant errors;

+- possession of basic conceptual apparatus pharmacology, ability to use it in solving standard (typical) tasks;

+- mastering the basic literature recommended by curriculum;

+- work under the guidance of a teacher at the laboratory classes and seminars, an acceptable level of the performance and design of learning tasks in training documentation.

-3 points óthree (poor):
+3 points - three (poor):

-- lack of knowledge of the material in the curriculum in pharmacology; - lack of knowledge or incorrect use of professional terminology, presentation answering questions with significant logical errors; - poor command of the conceptual apparatus of Pharmacology, incompetence in solving standard (typical) tasks; - fragmentary understanding of basic literature recommended curriculum for pharmacology; - passivity on laboratory sessions and seminars, poor execution of learning tasks and design training documentation.
+- lack of knowledge of the material of the curriculum in pharmacology;

+- lack of knowledge or incorrect use of professional terminology, presentation of answers with significant logical errors;

+- poor command of the conceptual apparatus of Pharmacology, incompetence in solving standard (typical) tasks;

+- fragmentary understanding of basic literature recommended by curriculum for pharmacology;

+- passivity on laboratory sessions and seminars, poor execution of learning tasks and design in training documentation.

-2 points ótwo (poor):
+2 points - two (poor):

-- fragmentary knowledge of the material in the curriculum on the pharmacology; - lack of knowledge or incorrect use of professional terminology, the presence of the response of gross logical errors, lack of skills to solve standard (typical) tasks; - fragmentary understanding of basic literature recommended curriculum for pharmacology; - passivity on laboratory sessions and seminars, poor execution of learning tasks and design training documentation.
+- fragmentary knowledge of the material of the curriculum in pharmacology;

+- lack of knowledge or incorrect use of professional terminology, sufficient errors in answering the questions, lack of skills to solve standard (typical) tasks;

+- fragmentary understanding of basic literature recommended by curriculum for pharmacology;

+- passivity on laboratory sessions and seminars, poor execution of learning tasks and design in training documentation.